Severe depression can be a fierce battle between sanity and insanity. Its an experience that I would wish on no one.

 I have used her as an example to people who have suffered with depression over and over again.
 And I began to keep my eyes open on how other artists managed their own illness.
 Even more importantly, I watched how I managed it in myself.

 I am my mothers son and while I never had the severe mood swings and constant suicidal episodes which she faced, I still had my fair share of problems.
-In my previous creative incarnations as a writer and then professional photographer, I never found the cure to my depressive moods.
-It wasn't until I decided to abandon everything I had previously done and with no lick of skill at all, jumped fully into being a professional artist.
-And you know, it worked.
-In 5+ years I've not had one seriously manic episode that lasted more than a few hours.
+In my previous creative incarnations as a writer and then professional photographer, I never quite found the cure to my depressive moods.
+It wasn't until I decided to abandon my career as a photographer and with no lick of skill at all, jumped fully into being an artist.
+And through that jump to the arts I found my own mental stability.

-Don't get me wrong, the depression was still there.
-But I found that when that mood shift began and things looked terribly dark, if I forced myself physically kicking and screaming into the studio that the moods would ebb away.
+Don't get me wrong, the depression is still there.
+But I found that when depression set in, if I just forced myself physically kicking and screaming into the studio and worked, that the moods would ebb away.
 It wasn't easy.
 I'd spend the first hour positive that everything I was making was pure crap.
-But if I ignored that part and just created for the sake of creating, I would eventually find myself making less crap and feeling pretty good again.
+Why was I even bothering with it?
+But if I ignored those self defeating messages and just created for the sake of creating, I would eventually find myself feeling pretty good again.

 Now I want to preface this with a need to understand that some people due to their body chemistry absolutely NEED to also be on prescription medications.
 Art doesn't erase body chemistry.
-But it sure can help with easing the passage.
+But it sure can help ease the passage between one depression and the next.

 My partner is a good example of this.
 His depression needs the care of drugs also.
 But I can see the difference in him if I can get him into his work space.
 He immediately perks up and refocuses his moods on what he is doing.